Canada travel advice

 Money and expenses

 The official currency is the Canadian Dollar.
-Canadian Dollar travellers cheques can be exchanged at all major banks, international airport and foreign exchange bureau points.
+Canadian Dollar travelers checks can be exchanged at all major banks, international airport and foreign exchange bureau points.
 Some shops will also accept them as long as they are presented with your passport.

 All major credit cards are widely accepted and you will also be able to access Canadian currency from ATM machines as long as you have your four digit pin-code.